amylmiller7/JavaScript/CodingForWriters/README_CodingForWriters.md

 **Summary:** Displays select Ongoing Education coursework in chart form.
 Uses a JavaScript library to display the chart.
 Data gathered from list of recent coursework in XML repo, project *Ongoing Education*.

 ## 10_therapistBot
-**Summary:** Final project.
-Creates a therapist bot that user interacts with by typing comments into text box.
+**Summary:** Creates a therapist bot that user interacts with by typing comments into text box.
 Therapist bot responds to user's input.

 **JS:** Uses constant arrays to house therapist responses.
 Outputs user input and random therapist responses to web page.
 User input processed upon clicking Submit button or hitting Return.
 Clears text box after user input has been output to web page.